jexchange-defi/jex-sc-staking-v2/README.md

 ## getCurrentState

-Return the current state of staking (Accumulation or Claim)
+Return the current state of staking (Accumulation or Distribution)

 ## getRewardsForRound